twrecked/hass-aarlo/README.md

 * saving of state across restarts
 * camera on/off
 * request thumbnail updates
+* direct video streaming from arlo where possible

 It provides a custom lovelace resource that is a specialised version of a picture-glance that allows you to see the last snapshot taken and give quick access to clip counts, the last recorded video and signal and battery levels.